 While the concept of HIE is very promising and its presence on the American healthcare scene looks set to grow, for healthcare professionals — as well as patients — plenty of questions still need to be answered.
 One important question is, “How is the electronic exchange of clinical data impacted when a patient moves out of state — and switches from one HIE program to another?”

-In keeping with our tradition of superior technical support for all matters related to EHR, ICANotes is sponsoring a webinar on Wednesday, February 20, 2019, at 12 p.m. to answer all your questions regarding HIE.
+In keeping with our tradition of superior technical support for all matters related to EHR, ICANotes sponsored a webinar to answer all your questions regarding HIE.
+To learn more about HIE Integration, view the recording below or contact us today!